 What are seaside daisies?
-Also known as beach aster or beach daisy, seaside daisy plants are flowering perennials that grow wild along the Pacific Coast, from Oregon and Washington south to Southern California.
-This tough little plant is found in rugged environments such as coastal scrub and sand dunes.
+Also known as beach aster or beach daisy, seaside daisy plants are flowering perennials that grow wild along the Pacific Coast, from Oregon and Washington and down south to Southern California.
+This tough, little plant is found in rugged environments such as coastal scrubs and sand dunes.

 Information About Seaside Daisy Plants